42zen/subenum/ARTICLE.md

-# Sublist3r is dead, so I rebuilt it and published it on PyPI
+# Sublist3r is Dead, so I Rebuilt it and Published it on pip

 When it comes to hacking a server, the first step is **recon**naissance.
-We need to find out how many doors there are so we can picklock them.
+We need to find as many doors as possible to try breaking in.
 And to do that, we find **subdomains**.
-If hacking into `facebook.com` is too hard, we will hack into `creators.facebook.com` and try to gain some access from there instead. `facebook.com` is the domain, `creators.facebook.com` the subdomain.
+If hacking into `facebook.com` is too hard, we will hack into `creators.facebook.com` and try to gain some access from there instead. `facebook.com` is the domain, `creators.facebook.com` a subdomain.

 To find subdomains, there is a well-known tool called **Sublist3r**, which searches for subdomains from public sources.
 After using the tool for a while, I noticed it missed a subdomain listed on VirusTotal.
 Upon debugging, I discovered that **only one** of the tool's APIs was functioning properly, while the others were **completely outdated**.